-Before you make big changes to your child’s diet or you own diet, it’s important to see an allergist to get properly tested to confirm a diagnosis.
+Before you make big changes to your child’s diet or your own diet, it’s important to see an allergist for allergy testing to properly confirm a diagnosis.

 “A good analysis will make a much more clear answer whether or not you have a food allergy,” says Dr. Marshall Plaut, who is chief of the food allergy, atopic dermatitis and allergic mechanisms section for the National Institute of Allergy and Infectious Diseases (NIAID).

-Following is a guide to the different forms of food allergy testing, largely based on the most recent NIAID guidelines for food allergy and leading experts.
+Following is a guide to the different forms of food allergy tests, largely based on the most recent NIAID guidelines for food allergy and leading experts.

 Physical Exam and Patient History